sangh/LaserShow/README.md

 For peripheral ID~s, see `header.py`.
 One ID designates the fast XY, another the slow one, and the rest are different stepper motors.

-Byte number 2 will be the dict key for one of the commands in `Commands`.
-The selected peripheral (the ID in byte number 1) has to accept this command.
+Byte number 2 will be the dict key for one of the command in `Commands`.
+The selected peripheral (the ID in byte number 1) chooses the host/port.
 Stepper motors take the `target` command (and the move arg ticks, and set tick to index), the slow XY only `select glyph` and `load glyph`, and the fast XY takes `select glyph`, `load glyph`, `rotate`, and `shrink`.
-(Is this correct?)
+(Is this correct?
+There's no checking, but anyway.)

 Byte 3 is an argument to that command it is always sent, even if that command wants to ignore it.
 For go-to-index it's the index ID (see `header.py`), for